– Train with the Best!

 In workspaces as well, it is the central nervous system in many ways.
 A common question people ask is, ‘How do you say thank you for asking?’
 Acknowledging a thoughtful question not only encourages deeper engagement but also builds stronger human connections.

-The scientific premise behind asking questions is simple: curiosity about how things or the world works and what happens if things are done differently—this can be termed as gaining or deepening knowledge.
-Better ways to do things, new ways of solving problems, and creativity all erupt from the volcano of questions if it’s allowed to open.
+The scientific premise behind asking questions is simple: curiosity about how things or the world work and what happens if things are done differently—this can be termed as gaining or deepening knowledge.

-There is a whole lot of research and science behind the art of asking questions or asking the right questions.
+There is a whole lot of research and science behind the art and power of questioning or asking the right questions.
 It is not one particular theory or one way to do it.
 It is learnt by first opening up and accepting the idea and then observing and practising.

 If one is a shy person by nature, even answering questions is not easy, so asking questions is a far cry.
 But, like any skill, it can be learnt, practised, and improved.
-Knowing the right questions and when to ask them is crucial.
+Knowing what are the benefits of asking the right questions and when to ask them is crucial.

 An effective way is to use Warren Berger’s three-part system to ask a question.
 Simple statements like ‘Thank you for asking me out’ can express most strongly how a question can affect all our social interactions.
 Beyond politeness, the meaning encompasses appreciation for curiosity or interest from someone’s side.